IYSTREEM/Bionic-Hand/README.md

 ```

-credits to [BOB](https://github.com/BOB-The-Battle-Engineer) for the arm desin
+credits to [BOB](https://github.com/BOB-The-Battle-Engineer) for the arm design